rather-labs/Whatsapp-bot/backend-bot/README.md

 ⚠️ **Important**: This is a development/demo bot.
 For production use:
 - Implement proper authentication and authorization
 - Add rate limiting and input validation
-- Use secure storage for wallet data
+- Use secure storage for user data
 - Implement proper error handling
 - Add logging and monitoring
-- Secure blockchain integration
+- Secure backend integration

 ## License